home-assistant/frontend/gallery/src/pages/lovelace/introduction.markdown

 This gallery helps our developers and designers to see all the different states that each card can be in.

-Check [the Dashboard documentation](https://www.home-assistant.io/dashboards/) for instructions on how to get started with Dashboards.
+Check [the Dashboards documentation](https://www.home-assistant.io/dashboards/) for instructions on how to get started with Dashboards.